virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 This new page would then be linked in the navigation bar at the top of the site and accessible at `localhost:4000/contact` or yourgithubusername.github.io/contact (this may vary depending on your theme and configuration settings).
 [More on pages here.](https://jekyllrb.com/docs/pages/){:target="_blank"}

 ### Adding a new post ###
 Organizing and displaying text-based content is built into Jekyll sites with **posts**.
 Use posts to organize content that is dated (has a date attached to it).
-The most common usage for posts is blogging.
+The intended usage for posts is blogging.

 All posts must be saved in the `_posts` folder.
 Go inside that folder and you should see a markdown file for an example post.
 When adding a new post, you can copy the front matter in this example post.
 Post filenames must follow the specific format `yyyy-mm-dd-name-of-post.md`, where "yyyy-mm-dd" is replaced with the date of the post and the name of the post is seperated by dash characters.